aaronkopplin/cortana/README.md

 **Safety Controls**

 - Rules file that you can edit to set boundaries
-- Built-in safety checks for dangerous commands
+- Built-in safety checks for dangerous commands (e.g. detects `rm -rf /`)
 - Always shows you what it’s about to run before executing

 ## Main Use Case